Q: Why is the Joe and Rika Mansueto Library constructed in the shape of an ellipse? Why are materials being stored underground?

 Q: How is the underground collection storage space being protected from water damage?

-A: Numerous protective measures will be implemented:
+A: Numerous protective measures are implemented:

 Q: How is the environmental impact of the building being minimized?